The Secret History of AnimEigo

 Except, of course, that VHS didn't support timecode.
 We got around this by having our studio take the D2 digital master tapes we'd get from our licensors and make Super VHS copies of them with the dialogue on the left channel and a timecode audio track ("linear" timecode or LTC) on the right channel.
 Then we could use these in our office and feed timecode into the Mac through the new box, while still being able to hear the dialogue.
 Fortunately, we didn't need stereo to do the timing.

 This system worked well for many years, but recently we've updated things to take advantage of digital technology.
-Today, we digitize the video and audio, and use cheap iMac workstations to do the timing.
+Today, we digitize the video and audio, and do everything on Macs.
 Effectively, the process is the same; we see the video, we hear the audio, and we have a nice display of the audio level.
-The advantage is that it's much easier to "scrub" back and forth on the audio and video to find the right start point.

 While many people know that Metal Skin Panic : MADOX-01 was our first release (early 1989), very few people know that the first video that AnimEigo actually subtitled was Vampire Princess Miyu OVA 1.
 We subbed Miyu to test our subtitling system, and also so we had something to show potential licensors.
 In effect, Miyu was almost certain the first "fan-sub".